gliff-ai/support/docs/basics/splines.md

 Placed nodes can be subsequently moved by clicking and dragging them across the canvass.
 To add a new node in the middle of a spline, press **Ctrl** and click in the desired location.

-_Tip: To stop placing nodes for a spline, you must begin a new annotation, see Annotation Management section of [Annotation: First Steps](firststeps) for further instructions._
+_Tip: To stop placing nodes for a spline, you must begin a new annotation, see Annotation Management section of [Annotation](../annotation) for further instructions._

 If you wish to turn your annotation into a closed shape, please click the **Close Active Spline** button.